The City of Oakland's 28th Annual Thanksgiving Dinner

 The City of Oakland’s Human Services Department, Alameda County – Oakland Community Action Partnership, Communities United Committee, and the Emergency Food Providers Advisory Committee continue a much-loved Thanksgiving Dinner for the underserved of our community.
-This event will take place Tuesday, November 20th, 2018 from 11:00 AM – 2:00 PM at the Downtown Oakland City Center Marriott, 1001 Broadway, Oakland.
+This event will take place Tuesday, November 26th, 11 am – 2 pm at the Downtown Oakland City Center Marriott, 1001 Broadway, Oakland.

 The City of Oakland also supports transportation to and from the event from our senior centers, low-income housing programs, and shelters.

-It is with ongoing community support and generous sponsorships that this event has reached its 27thyear.
+It is with ongoing community support and generous sponsorships that this event has reached its 28th year.
 We are grateful for this year's Sponsors:

 - Oakland Athletics